LarsMans64/Kogel-Numbers/README.md

 This is a little script for finding Kogel numbers.

+To use a file, put it in the `/files/` folder.
+The file can only contain numbers and nothing else.

 ### A what?

 A Kogel number is a number which value indicates its own place in another number like π.
 For example, in the number 2.67042, 4 is a Kogel number because it's the fourth digit.

 ### Output